jpacilo/jpacilo/README.md

 I am an AI/ML practitioner with a bias towards action than blind perfectionism.
 I am based in 🇵🇭 where it's mostly 🌤️ or 🌧️.
 Outside development work, I play sports 🎾 and take pictures 📸 in my free time.
 I am best reached via [email](joshuaacilo.13@gmail.com) for anything interesting.

 - 🎓 I am part of the pioneer batch of the AI program in the Philippines at UP Diliman, where I am currently studying MEng in AI
-- ⛴️ I worked with a tech startup in US before, where I was training docAI models for processing paperworks in the global trade
+- ⛴️ I worked with a tech startup in US before, experimenting with document AI models for processing paperworks in global trade
-- 📡 I worked with a telco company in PH before, where I was doing mostly tabular ML and where we kickstarted geospatial DS
+- 📡 I worked with a telco company in PH before, doing a wide plethora of tabular ML and kickstarting geospatial DS practice

 <!--
 **jpacil0/jpacil0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.